Yhuelcher/Project/README.md

 Project: Criminal Incidents in DC

 For my Project I plan to work with data that contains criminal incidents in DC.
 The data is located at http://opendata.dc.gov.
 The tables can be downloaded either as a Spreadsheet, KML, Shapefile and/or via API.
 I will be using the tables: Crime Incidents 2012.csv, Crime Incidents 2013.csv and Crime Incidents 2014.
+The data contains: shifts(time of the day), dates, method, offense, wards, block add, etc.

 I would like to answer the question: Can we predict the total number of expected aussault in DC?